franzmelchiori/alyvix-doc/test_case_building/system_keywords.rst

         * ``3`` **UNKNOWN**

 .. warning::
-    It is convenient to **declare all performance variables at the beginning of test cases**: in this way we can know at which point the test case eventually breaks.
+    It is convenient to **declare all performance variables at the beginning of test cases** in a :ref:`setup section <testcase_sections-main_sections-setup_section>`: in this way we can know at which point the test case eventually breaks.
 If a performance variable is not filled at the end of a test case (maybe because the test case breaks before or at that point) the keyword state returns ``2`` **CRITICAL** as default.

 .. _system_keywords-performance_keywords-print_perfdata: